junxit/us-congress-bills-117/bill.md

 - **(d)** *Position requirements* Section 22 of title 13, United States Code, is amended—
   - **(1)** by striking “All permanent” and inserting “(a) In general.—All permanent”; and
   - **(2)** by adding at the end the following:
-    > - **(b)** *Positions* Each position within the Bureau shall be a career position within the civil service, except for the position of the Director and not more than two other positions.
+    > - **(b)** *Positions* Each position within the Bureau shall be a career position within the civil service, except for the position of the Director and not more than three other positions.

 ## § 3.
 Limitations and requirements for the decennial census